 What are the short and long-term workplace trends in a post-Covid world?

-There are many factors which influence trends in workspace design and workplace culture, so planning for life after Covid-19 is no easy task for businesses that want to look ahead in 2021.
+There are many factors that influence trends in the modern office spaces design and workplace culture, so planning for life after Covid-19 is no easy task for businesses that want to look ahead in 2021.

 What is most complicated for employers is working out what new trends in the workplace environment are temporary, and perhaps stay in place for only a few months as people adjust, and which will be around for the long term.

 Talking to clients across all sectors, a picture is starting to build of what are some of the short and long term trends and how it might look further down the line.

 A screen to shield computer users from their colleagues, and to prevent germs spreading from one workstation to another, is pretty much number one on the list for all businesses.
 We can expect to see them in offices across the city.

 Spacing between desks